-- The first stage called Aramba, simply the start.
+- The first stage called Arambha, simply the start.

 - The second stage, Ghata avastha, is where there is a perfect union of the gross and subtle.

-- Parichay avastha is the third stage is about an in depth introduction to Pranayam.
+- Parichay avastha is the third stage is about an in depth introduction to Pranayama.

 - Nispati stage is when the practitioner transcends the physical and unites with the supreme.

 That’s the power of pranayama, it not only brings down respiratory diseases, but a serious practice alleviates the person and brings them closer to their inner guru.